-The common research theme of the Molecular Pharmacology Laboratory is the relationship between structure and function of 7TM (seven transmembrane segment), G protein-coupled receptors.
+The common research theme of the Molecular Pharmacology Laboratory (MolPharm) is the relationship between structure and function of 7TM (seven transmembrane segment), G protein-coupled receptors.

 Structure-function studies of 7TM G protein coupled receptors within in particular the immune system (cytokine and lipid receptors) and the endocrine system (incretin, neuropeptide, melanocortin, melatonin, lipid and orphan receptors).
 This includes the molecular basis for ligand recognition and receptor activation, action of allosteric and orthosteric agonists, antagonists, super- and inverse agonists.
 Identification of novel compounds by site-directed drug discovery methods and chemogenomics.
 Description of signalling phenomena such as constitutive activity, functional selectivity (biased activity) and receptor cross-talk.

-The molecular pharmacology is closely integrated with computational chemistry (Thomas Frimurer at CBMC, SUND, David Gloriam at Department of Drug Design and Pharmacology, SUND, and Jon Våbenø at Tromsø University) with medicinal chemistry (Harald Severin Hansen at Department of Drug Design and Pharmacology, SUND, Trond Ulven at University of Southern Denmark, SDU and Bengt Erik at Bergen University University) with nanotechnology for probing receptor-ligand interaction (in collaboration with Gertrud Hjortø, Department of Micro- and Nanotechnology, DTU) with cell biology and virology (Nikolaj Kulahin at Novo, Denmark, Sten Seier Poulsen at BMI, SUND, Thomas N. Kledal, National Veterinary Virology Institute, DTU, Anette Mankerts and Annual Report 2012 31 Bernhard Ehlers, both at Robert Koch Institute, Berlin, and Andreas Sailer at Novartis, Switzerland) and are currently being integrated with various virus-expression systems and development of virus-model systems for the in vivo studies, in particular with respect to in vivo and in situ signalling properties, of wild type and mutated 7TM receptors (see below).
+The molecular pharmacology is closely integrated with computational chemistry (Thomas Frimurer at CBMC, SUND, David Gloriam at Department of Drug Design and Pharmacology, SUND, and Jon Våbenø at Tromsø University) with medicinal chemistry (Harald Severin Hansen at Department of Drug Design and Pharmacology, SUND, Trond Ulven at University of Southern Denmark, SDU and Bengt Erik at Bergen University University) with nanotechnology for probing receptor-ligand interaction (in collaboration with Gertrud Hjortø, Department of Micro- and Nanotechnology, DTU) with cell biology and virology (Nikolaj Kulahin at Novo, Denmark, Sten Seier Poulsen at BMI, SUND, Thomas N. Kledal, National Veterinary Virology Institute, DTU, Anette Mankerts and Annual Report 2012 31 Bernhard Ehlers, both at Robert Koch Institute, Berlin, and Andreas Sailer at Novartis, Switzerland) and are currently being integrated with various virus-expression systems and development of virus-model systems for the in vivo studies, in particular with respect to in vivo and in situ signalling properties, of wild type and mutated 7TM receptors (See section on research areas).

 In vivo Metabolic Receptology